FailAcademy/learning/adp-vancouver/_slides/week-01/01-introducing-postgres.md

 - Use the `CREATE USER <name> WITH PASSWORD '<pw>';` command to create a new user and configure a password for each database.
   See [documentation](https://www.Postgres.org/docs/9.6/static/sql-createuser.html).

-For ""boomtown

-(This setup is meant to mock a real world database setup, and to give us the opportunity to become familiar with creating and authorizing a new Database on your local machine.
-In a real production setting, our setup would be more complicated).

-- For the project, use 'boomtown' for the user, name, and password to make things simple to remember.
+For the project, use `boomtown` for the user, name, and password to make things simple to remember.

 ???

+This setup is meant to mock a real world database setup, and to give us the opportunity to become familiar with creating and authorizing a new Database on your local machine.
+In a real production setting, our setup would be more complicated.

 Encourage the students to use the Postgres Docs as well as the help commands to determine how to complete the exercise.